 WILL - When to Induce Labour to Limit risk from high blood pressure in pregnancy

-The WILL trial aims to find out if it is safer for women who have high blood pressure during pregnancy to have their babies delivered slightly early, or to let the pregnancy carry on as usual.
+The WILL trial aimed to find out if it is safer for women who have high blood pressure during pregnancy to have their babies delivered slightly early, or to continue monitoring the pregnancy to 40 weeks as usual.

 More information

-During the trial women will be randomly put into two different groups: one for planned delivery of the baby at 38 weeks gestation, the other for monitoring the pregnancy until 40 weeks.
-This ensures that a fair comparison of the two groups can be made.
-The research team will analyse any differences between the number of health problems or stillbirths in each group to see whether planned delivery at 38 weeks does reduce these risks or not.
+During the trial women were randomly put into two different groups: one for planned delivery of the baby at 38 weeks gestation, the other for usual care monitoring the pregnancy until 40 weeks.
+The research team looked at the number of health problems for the mother and the number of babies admitted to neonatal intensive care in each group to see whether the approach to routinely inducing labour at 38 weeks was as safe as usual care or not.

 Additional information